 In Chinese medicine, the Shao Yin level involves the Heart and the Kidney energy organs (zang-fu organs).

-You will realise that when a disease penetrates to this level, it becomes potentially serious.
+Obviously, (to me, if not you) when a disease penetrates to this level, it gets serious.

-Mainly this involves first the Kidney, but because Kidney and Heart have a special balancing relationship in Chinese medicine, if one is long affected, after a while, so will be the other.
+Mainly this involves at first your Kidney energy.
+However, because Kidney and Heart have a special balancing relationship in Chinese medicine, if one is long affected, after a while the other will follow.

-Fortunately, modern medicine is good at keeping us alive, but even so, when your body is being kept alive at this level, its energy is frail and susceptible to potentially life-threatening developments from adverse circumstances.
+Fortunately, modern medicine is good at keeping us alive, but even so, when your body is being kept alive at this lesser yin shao yin level, its energy is frail and susceptible to potentially life-threatening developments from adverse circumstances.

 Lesser Yin stage (Shao Yin stage) symptoms come in two forms: